-Luckily for my someone and I, we were only briefly (less than 8 hours) cut off from the main part of Boulder and points east by flooded roads.
-We only lost power for a short time as well.
+Luckily for my someone and I, we were only briefly (less than 8 hours) cut off from the central part of Boulder and points east by flooded roads.
+We just lost power for a short time as well.
 Many people with basement level apartments suffered flood damage below us.
-Even people who did not suffer any flooding had to face contaminated water in certain parts of town.
+Even people who did not experience any flooding had to face contaminated water in certain parts of town.

-Though someone’s office was flooded and she has to re-locate temporarily to a town thirty minutes away for work, it is a minor inconvenience compared to what other’s face.
+My partner’s office became flooded and she has to relocate temporarily to a town thirty minutes away from work, it is a minor inconvenience compared to what other’s face.